Skip to main content

 Question-Based H2 Headings

-Pages with well-organized headings are 2.8x more likely to earn citations in AI search results.
-AI maps headings to user prompts.
-A heading like "How Much Does Roof Replacement Cost?" matches directly to the way real users phrase questions to AI.
+Pages with well-organized question-style headings are 2.8x more likely to earn citations in AI search results.
+AI maps headings directly to user prompts.
+A heading like "How Much Does Roof Replacement Cost?" matches the way real users phrase questions to ChatGPT.
 "Pricing Overview" does not create that match.
+The Question-Match Index measures this alignment between heading phrasing and prompt phrasing.

 Signal 3